Chances are you've experienced a Control4 system somewhere, but you may not have even realised it was there.

 There's also no microphone on the remote, so I've lost my Google Assistant on my TV and Alexa with Fire TV.

-The good news is that earlier this year Control4 snapped up Neeo, makers of a universal remote control that was originally a huge hit on Kickstarter back in 2015.
-So I've high hopes for a slick new remote control for the system soon.
+The good news is that Control4 snapped up Neeo in 2019, makers of a universal remote control that was originally a huge hit on Kickstarter back in 2015.
+Take a look at my Neeo Remote for Control4 review for more info on how that improves the system.

 Control4: The touchscreens and UI